silexlabs/responsize/README.md

 // if your screen is smaller than that,
 // Resonsize will load it with the desired size
-// and then scale it using css3 transform, to fit the #stage element. stage.setSize(1920, 1024);
+// and then scale it using css3 transform, to fit the #stage element.
+// you could simply let the stage auto size to loaded content: do not call Stage::setSize
+// or set stage.autoSize to true before calling stage.setUrl
+stage.setSize(1920, 1024);

 // add WYSIWYG feature (optional)